fble-0.5 (2025-07-13,fble-0.4-212-ga8f8ad0f)

 environment variables, and return an exit status.

-function takes a Main@
+The /Core/Stdio/IO%.Run function takes a Main@ function with the

 following type: